Boat Harbour, Nova Scotia

-Boat Harbour is a body of water on the Northumberland Strait in Pictou County, Nova Scotia.
+A'se'k or Boat Harbour is a body of water on the Northumberland Strait in Pictou County, Nova Scotia.
 Originally a tidal estuary, construction of a pulp and paper waste effluent treatment facility in the 1960s led to the pollution of the harbour and the source of ongoing environmental concern.
 Treated water takes about 30 days to reach the Northumberland Strait.
 Since the treatment system began operation in 1967, Boat Harbour has become polluted with dioxins, furans, chloride, mercury and other toxic heavy metals.
 It is considered to be one of Nova Scotia's worst cases of environmental racism.
 In 2015, the Boat Harbour Act wrote into law that the pulp and paper mill cease effluent treatment no later than January 31, 2020; soon after this took effect, the mill closed indefinitely.
 The Boat Harbour Remediation Project aims to return Boat Harbour to its original state as a tidal estuary.
 Pilot scale testing has been completed and the project is undergoing a federal environmental assessment and cleanup is expected to begin in 2021.